-The optimal allocations in this application are computed subject to two types of incentive constraints: obedience constraints force the agent to take the right action, and truth-telling constraints ensure that the agent reports the actual endowment.
-What happens if only one type of constraint is introduced?
-If we remove the truth-telling constraints (i.e., we assume that the actual endowment can be observed by the planner) and assume that the return on storage does not exceed the credit-market return, the situation is simple: The planner can provide full insurance against income shocks.
+The planner can provide full insurance against income shocks.
 In this case the obedience constraints are not binding, since the optimal storage level is zero, which is also what the agent prefers if income shocks are fully insured.
 Conversely, if only the obedience constraints are removed, as if storage could be observed, full insurance cannot be achieved.
-Since the planner will require zero private storage, the outcome is the same as in the situation where the storage technology has zero gross return, as in Figure 5 for R = 0.
+Since the planner will require zero private storage, the outcome is the same as in the situation where the storage technology has zero gross return.
+The utilities are as in Figure 3 for R = 0.6.
 Without the obedience constraints, more insurance is possible, but it still falls well short of full insurance.

 We have not computed a version of Phelan and Townsend (1991) or Atkeson and Lucas, Jr. (1992) with unobserved storage as these models are not equivalent to the one analyzed here.
-We conjecture however that the welfare consequences of Figure 5 would carry over in the sense that there would be a welfare loss but still nontrivial insurance relative to autarky.
+We conjecture however that the welfare consequences of Figure 3 would carry over in the sense that there would be a welfare loss but still nontrivial insurance relative to autarky.